Affordable Life Insurance Protection for Your Family

 What are the Benefits of Burial Life Insurance Plans?

-For example, United of Omaha offers guaranteed issue burial policies with coverage limits up to $25,000.
+For example, Mutual of Omaha offers guaranteed issue burial policies with coverage limits up to $25,000.

 After you die, burial life insurance pays the death benefit of your policy directly to your beneficiary who can use the money in any manner, including to pay for the costs related to your final expenses – burial and funeral.